C'mon Kids

-Production
+Background and production

+The Boo Radleys released their fourth studio album Wake Up! in early 1995.
+It topped the UK Albums Chart while its single "Wake Up Boo!" peaked at number nine on the UK Singles Chart.
+Two of its other singles, "Find the Answer Within" and "It's Lulu", alongside the non-album single "From the Bench at Belvidere", peaked with the top of the single chart.
+These helped to buoy the album's profile in mainland Europe, while the US release of it did not fare as well, with the band being dropped from Columbia Records.
+"To promote it, the band supported Blur for a one-off show at the Mile End Stadium in London, and appeared at the Glastonbury and Reading Festivals.

 C'mon Kids was recorded at Rockfield Studios in Wales in January and February 1996, with the band acting as producers.
 Andy Wilkinson stood in as engineer, with assistance from Paul Reed.
 Sean Slade and Paul Kolderie mixed the album at Fort Apache Studios in Cambridge, Massachusetts, in March 1996.
+Guitarist Martin Carr was adamant that C'mon Kids was intended to alienate new fans.

 Promotion

 Creation Records marketing manager John Andrews thought it would be an attempt at prolonging the band's lifespan; guitarist Martin Carr was optimistic that the album would be a popular seller, though it might take repeated listens to sink in.
 Andy Saunders, who had been re-hired as the band's publicist after previously being fired, was less hopeful for the album.
 Mark Sutherland, the features editor for NME, told Saunders that there was only a single way to approach the album from a journalistic standpoint: They were a pop band who had success and now they're not.
 That's the only story that any decent journalist is going to write about this album.'
 It died on its arse."

 Though it lacked a song similar to "Wake Up Boo!" to boost sales, "What's in the Box?" was playlisted for BBC Radio 1 and promptly championed by radio presenter Simon Mayo.
 In preparation for a tour of the UK, the band learned that Creation Records had vetoed several of their proposals, such as declining support from DJ Propellerheads, who were intended to give the shows a Screamadelica-type atmosphere, for monetary reasons.
 Carr explained that while the members individually had some money, the band as a whole was lacking in funds.
 As a result, they decided to support other acts, such as Suede for their European tour in October 1996.
+C'mon Kids was issued in the US in March 1998.